-- There are zoning and business operation concerns.
-Many localities severely restrict the kinds of activities that can be legally carried out by home businesses in residentially-zoned areas and these restrictions can include restrictions on the number of shipments (even small, individual package ones) arriving or departing from a location and restrictions on the amount of incoming and departing automotive traffic (even if that traffic is your own).
+There may also be zoning and business operation concerns.
+Many localities restrict the kinds of activities that can be legally carried out by home businesses in residentially-zoned areas.
+These restrictions can include restrictions on the number of shipments (even small, individual package ones) arriving or departing from a location and restrictions on the amount of incoming and departing automotive traffic—even if that traffic is your own.

-- You may realize infrastructure cost savings.
-Depending on the kinds of office space, business space or other kinds of small business space available in your local area, you may find that it's much cheaper to get set up with broadband, a telephone number, a fax number, computing and printing facilities and shipping/packaging materials and pickups at an existing office space or shared office location than it is at your own home.
+Depending on the kinds of office space, business space, or other kinds of small business space available in your local area, you may find that it's much cheaper to get set up with broadband, a telephone and fax number, computing and printing facilities, and shipping/packaging materials and pickups at an existing office space or shared office location than it is at your own home.

 For most online selling businesses, having a dedicated website is a must for real growth to occur, particularly on eBay, where old transactions become unavailable to both buyers and sellers after just 90 days.
-Having a website gives you an address that would be repeat buyers can bookmark, a space to include product documentation and other customer service and contact information and another platform on which to sell.
+Having a website gives you an address that repeat buyers can bookmark, a space to include product documentation and other customer services, contact information, and another platform to sell.

 There's More to Do